cmusphinx/sphinxtrain/scripts/AutoTrainer/README.md

 # Sphinx Training Helper
 A Bash script designed to make training sphinx4 and pocketsphinx acoustic libraries faster and easier.

-This script is not created by the authors of Sphinx CMU or related software and assets.

 # Installation
 Sphinx Training Helper uses the `arecord` command during Readings Mode.
 Please ensure that ALSA is installed on your machine and configured properly in order to use Readings.